dlewus/David_Lewus_Portfolio/README.md

 # David_Lewus_Portfolio
 A portfolio of my Python, SQL, and C++ projects

+A few projects are highlighted up front:
+- Environmental Data Web Scraper
+- House Pricing Model
+- Quantitative Biology and Bioinformatics

-These project are broken down into a few categories:
+The other projects are broken down into a few categories:
 - Cryptocurrency
-- Machine Learning
 - PhD Research
-- Python Data Analysis
 - Quantitative Biology and Bioinformatics
 - SQL